 Compaq shall not be liable for technical or editorial errors or omissions contained herein.
-The information in this document is subject to change without notice.
+The information is provided "as is" without warranty of any kind and is subject to change without notice.
+The warranties for Compaq products are set forth in the express limited warranty statements accompanying such products.
+Nothing herein should be construed as constituting an additional warranty.